- I’m interested in starting a new group. What do I have to do?

 You will then see a box that says “Your Organization Profile.”
 Click “Update and Renew Profile” to complete your registration.

 Yes!
-All student organizations are required to send at least one representative to an annual training in September.
-This year, training will take place on September 9, 2017 at the Student Organizations Summit.
+All student organizations are required to send at least one representative to an annual training.
+You will receive more details as they become available.

 I’m interested in starting a new group, but I don’t know if I need to register with the YCDO or with Club Sports.
 What do I do?